amlaffoon/cinemaphile/readme.md

 # Cinemaphile

 ### Project Description
 I hand-entered data about my movie-watching habits, most of which was pulled from Netflix (they provide your viewing history in a CSV or Excel file).
-I was interested in different patterns, such as the average length of the movies I watched, the director(s), genre/subgenre, and relationships between this categories.
+I was interested in different patterns, such as the average length of the movies I watched, the director(s), genre/subgenre, and relationships between these categories.

+Along with some basic analysis of this data, I created a decision tree classifier that predicts whether or not I would watch a movie when it's released in theaters, based on my past viewing history.
+It was trained on the movies in the dataframe released in the year 2000 and onwards, since I could reasonable assume I was old enough to have gone to a movie theater then.
+Movies before that time were excluded so as not to skew the results.

+I included a Boolean column that indicated whether I had seen the movie in theaters (True) or not (False) to use as the "target" for the decision tree.
+The other columns were the "features".
+[W3Schools, Decision Tree](https://www.w3schools.com/python/python_ml_decision_tree.asp)

 ## Features from CodeLou Data Analysis 1 Project Requirements:
 #

-    1. Minimum of 5 Github commits
+    1. Minimum of 5 commits

-    2. Read in data from a local csv, excel file, json, or any other file type.
+    2. Read in data from a local CSV
-    I am reading in from a CSV file.

-    3. Use built-in pandas or numpy functions to do things like remove 0’s and null values where they don’t belong in your dataset.
+    3. Use built-in pandas/numpy functions to remove 0/null values
-    I replaced null/missing values and removed incorrect data using fillna(), astype(), and replace().
+    I used fillna(), astype(), and replace().

-    4. Use at least 5 different built-in Python functions to find out something about your data.
+    4. use at least 5 different built-in functions to find out something about your data.
     I used head(), isnull(), info(), len(), describe(), nunique(), and corr().

-    5. Do 5 basic calculations with Pandas, like finding the sum(), median(), mean(), or mode() of a column.
+    5. Do 5 basic calculations
-    I intend to find the total and the average runtime of all movies watched, the average rating of the movies, the year containing the most movies I watched, etc.
+    I used mean(), mode(),

-    6. Make 2 basic plots with matplotlib, seaborn, or any other kind of visualization library that you think looks interesting.
+    6. Make 2 basic plots/visualizations
     I made multiple plots -- including scatterplots and histograms.

+    7. Write custom functions to operate on your data

-    7. Write markdown cells in Jupyter explaining your thought process and code.
+    8. Write markdown to explain your thought process and code

 ## How to run